 Preformatted Block- Keep all spaces and line breaks intact and display text exactly as you type.

 Custom HTML Block- Add any custom HTML code and see a preview right in the editor.

 5. Layout Blocks

-The layout blocks consist of the block such as columns, media & text, button, page break, separator, spacer, and more block.
+The layout blocks consist of blocks such as columns, media & text, buttons, page breaks, separators, spacers, and more blocks.